nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 Lesson appears to overlap with another class as intended by the Tutor.
     * 1a1.
 TutorAid displays a warning message.
     * 1a2.
 Tutor dismisses the warning message.

-      Use case resumes at step 2.
+Use case resumes at Step 2.

 * 1b.
 Class appears to overlap with another class due to a mistake of the Tutor.
     * 1b1.
 TutorAid shows a warning message.
     * 1b2.
 Tutor acknowledges the warning message and cancels the creation of the class.

-      Use case resumes at step 2.
+Use case resumes at Step 2.

 * 1a.
 TutorAid detects that the command keyed in is incorrect. (e.g. wrong format, missing arguments, invalid index)
     * 1a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.